 - Grants: Grants are awarded on the basis of financial need and do not require repayment.

 - Loans: Loans are financial aid awards that require repayment.
-They offer the opportunity to defer the cost of your educational expenses by borrowing now and repaying later (after you graduate).
-Some loan programs are based on financial needs like federal loans which offer low-interest rates — your best option.
+They offer the opportunity to defer the cost of your educational expenses by borrowing now and repaying after you graduate.
+Some loan programs are based on financial needs like federal loans which offer low-interest rates.
 Other loan programs are available to all students regardless of income like private loans which usually have higher interest rates.
 Many students use federal loans to cover tuition costs and private loans to cover other expenses like food housing and books.
-Some of the more popular federal loans include Stafford Loans for students and PLUS Loans for parents of students.

 Editorial Listing ShortCode:

-No matter what you do Knepfle stresses that it’s important to understand completely all aspects of each loan you choose to accept as the terms and conditions of loans vary considerably.
+No matter what you do it’s important to understand all aspects of each loan you choose to accept as the terms and conditions of loans vary considerably.
 And remember that there are always alternative options.
-“One excellent way to finance [your education],” Knepfle says, “is to work with the school on a combination of loans and monthly payment plans.
-For example, a student who owes a school $5,000 could pay $250 a month for 10 months and then only have to take out a $2,500 loan.”
+For example, you can opt to work with the school on a combination of loans and monthly payment plans.

 Will I Drown in Debt?